 Is Student Ministries available?

-Currently, Student Ministries is offering Wednesday night zoom gatherings, but we hope in-person activities will open again soon.
+Currently, Student Ministries meet on Wednesday nights.
 For more information contact Mike Svatek. firstname.lastname@example.org

 Can GC small groups resume meeting in homes?